spacebabies/website/content/portfolio/recursive-rails-partials/index.md

 +++
-title = 'Recursive Rails partials' date = "2018-08-24T14:56:22+05:30"
+title = 'Recursive Rails Partials are Recursive Rails Partials are Recursive' date = "2018-08-24T14:56:22+05:30"
 +++
 Love it when I make the world slightly better by improving an Open Source product I use.